-Similarly, hunting small local game has always been a part of Ramah Navajo lives.
+Hunting small local game has always been a part of Ramah Navajo lives.
 To supplement their food supplies, Ramah Navajos hunt squirrel, elk, deer, antelope, prairie dog, porcupine, turkey, rabbit, and quail.
-Historically and now, hunters use bows, traps made of local woods, boomerangs and slingshots to bring home the bounty.
-Today, hunting is especially popular in the areas south of the Cerro Alto.
+Hunters use bows, traps made of local woods, boomerangs and slingshots to bring home the bounty.
+Hunting is especially popular in the areas south of the Cerro Alto.